sccn/sccn.github.io/tutorials/09_source/Model_Settings.md

 ![](/assets/images/chanlocs_bem.png)

 Press *Ok* on the window above and the channel editor window.
-Then go back to the head model settings using the <font color=brown> Tools → Locate dipoles using DIPFIT
+Then go back to the head model settings using the <span style="color: brown"> Tools → Locate dipoles using DIPFIT
-→ Head model and settings</font> menu item.
+→ Head model and settings</span> menu item.
 The window below will pop up.
 You can see that the matrix to align the electrode coordinate to the head model (edit box *Matrix to align chan. locs with head model*) mainly contains -pi/2 (-1.5708), which correspond to a 90-degree rotation in the axial plane (also known as the transverse or horizontal plane).
 This is because EEGLAB assumes that the nose direction is along a specific axis, while the head model uses a different convention.
 The Talairach transformation matrix,